cgoulart35/GBot/README.md

 {"apiKey":"","authDomain":"","databaseURL":"","projectId":"","storageBucket":"","messagingSenderId":"","appId":"","measurementId":"","serviceAccount":"/GBot/Shared/serviceAccountKey.json"}
 7. Create a Discord bot project in the [Discord Developer Portal](https://discord.com/developers/applications) and save the bot token.
 8. Under the Discord bot project's bot settings, enable all intents and add the bot to your server with administrator privileges.
+9. Move GBot's role above other roles you create in the server that GBot will assign to server members.
-9. Sign up for a Cryptum token to utilize the free [HaloDotAPI](https://developers.halodotapi.com/docs/cryptum) service (purchase developer license if exceeding free API rate limit).
+10. Sign up for a Cryptum token to utilize the free [HaloDotAPI](https://developers.halodotapi.com/docs/cryptum) service (purchase developer license if exceeding free API rate limit).
-10. Update the GBot/Shared/env.variables file with your Discord bot token, Cryptum token, and Firebase data.
+11. Update the GBot/Shared/env.variables file with your Discord bot token, Cryptum token, and Firebase data.
-11. Set your preferred time zone (TZ) in the GBot/Shared/env.variables file.
+12. Set your preferred time zone (TZ) in the GBot/Shared/env.variables file.
 (Ex: TZ=America/New_York)
-12. Set your preferred Halo MOTD and Competition trigger times in the GBot/Shared/env.variables file.
+13. Set your preferred Halo MOTD and Competition trigger times in the GBot/Shared/env.variables file.
 (Ex: HALO_INFINITE_COMPETITION_DAY=5 if you want competitions to start/end on Saturdays)
-13. Verify all files have read/write/execute permissions.
+14. Verify all files have read/write/execute permissions.
-14. From the GBot directory, run 'docker-compose -f docker-compose-prod.yml up -d' to start the bot!
+15. From the GBot directory, run 'docker-compose -f docker-compose-prod.yml up -d' to start the bot!